 What to Expect

-Physical Exams, Medical Testing, and Treatment are All Provided at No Cost
+Study-Related Tests, Exams, and Study Drugs are All Provided at No Cost

 Everyday clinical research studies uncover new information about medical conditions and potentially successful therapies.
 Involvement in clinical research studies help in the development of new medications.
 Participation in a clinical research study is entirely voluntary with people choosing to participate for a variety of reasons.
 Many enroll in clinical research studies because they want to help others by advancing medical science.
 Some are interested in receiving investigational medications before they are made available to the public, or some have found that conventional treatments are not fully effective in relieving their symptoms or conditions.